Freedom of movement under United States law: Restrictions

 As per Haig v.
 Agee and the Passport Act of 1926 (currently codified at et seq.), the presidential administration may deny or revoke passports for foreign policy or national security reasons at any time.
 The Secretary of State has historically in times of peace refused passports for one of three reasons: citizenship or loyalty, criminal conduct, or when the applicant was seeking to "escape the toils of law".
 Laws and regulations on restricting passports have generally been categorized as personal restrictions or area restrictions and have generally been justified for national security or foreign policy reasons.
 Perhaps the most notable example of enforcement of this ability was the 1948 denial of a passport to U.S. Representative Leo Isacson, who sought to go to Paris to attend a conference as an observer for the American Council for a Democratic Greece, a communist front organization, because of the group's role in opposing the Greek government in the Greek Civil War.

 In Kent v.
-Dulles, 357 U.S. 116 (1958), the United States Secretary of State had refused to issue a passport to an American citizen based on the suspicion that the plaintiff was going abroad to promote communism (personal restrictions/national security).
+Dulles, 357 U.S. 116 (1958), the United States Secretary of State had refused to issue a passport to an American citizen based on the suspicion that the plaintiff was going abroad to promote communism.
 Although the court did not reach the question of constitutionality in this case, the court, in an opinion by Justice William O. Douglas, held that the federal government may not restrict the right to travel without due process:

 The right to travel is a part of the 'liberty' of which the citizen cannot be deprived without due process of law under the Fifth Amendment.
 If that "liberty" is to be regulated, it must be pursuant to the law-making functions of the Congress. ...
 Freedom of movement across frontiers in either direction, and inside frontiers as well, was a part of our heritage.
 Travel abroad, like travel within the country, ... may be as close to the heart of the individual as the choice of what he eats, or wears, or reads.
 Freedom of movement is basic in our scheme of values.

 Six years later, the court struck down a federal ban restricting travel by communists in Aptheker v.
 Secretary of State, 378 U.S. 500 (1964).
 But the court struggled to find a way to protect national interests (such as national security) in light of these decisions.
 Just a year after Aptheker, the Supreme Court fashioned the rational basis test for constitutionality in Zemel v.
 Rusk, 381 U.S. 1 (1965) as a way of reconciling the rights of the individual with the interests of the state.